By Wariya I.

 What is it: A Youtube channel by a guy known as Babish who recreates a dish from a movie, series or cartoon in different ways.
 Babish starts from the easiest way to the most sophisticated, such as the Krabby Patty from Spongebob Squarepants or the Sloppy Jessica from Brooklyn Nine-Nine, the Orange-Mocha Frappuccino from Zooland or the Ratatouille from Ratatouille (Animated Movie).
 You’ll get hooked with his soothing voice and cinematography.

-Why watch it: Well, it’s the katharsis of watching food-in-making and those foods from the movies, series, cartoons and animated movies coming to life.
+Why watch it: Well, there are so many foodies shows on Youtube but this one is the katharsis of watching food-in-making and those foods from the movies, series, cartoons and animated movies coming to life.

 Where to watch it: Youtube